pauleboutin/supervent/README.md

 - **--postgres_db**: Specifies the PostgreSQL database name.
 This parameter is optional.
 - **--postgres_user**: Specifies the PostgreSQL user.
 This parameter is optional.
 - **--postgres_password**: Specifies the PostgreSQL password.
 This parameter is optional.
-- **--log-level**: Specifies the level of logging messages to output.
+- **--log_level**: Specifies the level of logging messages to output.
 This parameter is optional.
 If not provided, it defaults to `INFO`.

 - **--config**